zesk/build/docs/tools/internal.md

 #### Errors

-Unable to find "buildDeploy" (using index "/Users/kent/.build")
+Unable to find "buildDeploy" (using index "/root/.build")

+### `build-docs.sh` - Build documentation for build system.

+Build documentation for build system.

+Given that bash is not an ideal template language, caching is mandatory.

+Uses a cache at `buildCacheDirectory`

+#### Arguments

 #### Exit codes

-- `0` - Always succeeds
+- `0` - Success
+- `1` - Issue with environment
+- `2` - Argument error

 #### Errors

-Unable to find "buildDeploy" (using index "/Users/kent/.build")
+Unable to find "buildDeploy" (using index "/root/.build")

 ### `buildDocumentation_MergeWithDocsBranch` - Just merge into docs branch